 About the Authors

 Kunal Goyal is a Director of Product Management at Salesforce, focused on advancing multi-org architecture and scalability within Data 360.
-Since 2017, he has led multiple initiatives and products centered on cross-org collaboration and multi-tenant system design.
+Since 2017, he’s led multiple initiatives and products centered on cross-org collaboration and multi-tenant system design.
 Kunal is one of the Data 360 Best Practices Architecture Leads and the product owner for Data Cloud One, setup, provisioning, and admin experiences.

 Erin Wagner Tidwell is a principal technical writer and content designer for Data 360.
 She’s been at Salesforce since 2013.
-She’s dedicated to making Data 360 easier to understand and use though clear, consistent, and accurate technical documentation and in-app communication.
+She’s dedicated to making Data 360 easier to understand and use through clear, consistent, and accurate technical documentation and in-app communication.

-Yugandhar Bora is a Software Engineering Architect at Salesforce, specializing in data architecture within the Data & Intelligence Applications platform.
+Yugandhar Bora is a Software Engineering Architect at Salesforce, specializing in data architecture within the Data and Intelligence Applications platform.
 He leads enterprise architecture review board (EARB) initiatives focused on data governance and unified data models, while contributing to automated platform provisioning solutions.

 Samarpan Jain is a Principal Architect at Salesforce specializing in Commerce Cloud, platform integration, and cross-org architecture.
 One of Salesforce's longest-tenured employees, he leads key initiatives including data residency compliance for government customers and Data 360 usage attribution systems.